 Traditionally puppies are sent home at 8 weeks old and even younger if you don't know any better or your not a reputable breeder.
 There has been scientific evidence that puppies taken from their mothers before 8 weeks of age are more likely to end up with severe behavioral problems such as excessive whining, chewing or barking, separation anxiety, and other destructive behaviors.

 That being said we believe that sending the puppies home during a fear period is not fair and not setting them up for success.
 It is so easy to miss something small but it could stick with them for life and cause problems in the future.
-We don't like to do anything big or scary during a fear period and going to a new home and learning a new routine can bring up scary situations.
-This is why we do not send them home till the end of week 9.
+Every litter is different when exactly they will have their fear period and how long it will last.
+Usually a day to a few days.

 We say goodbye to our sweet babies but never for forever.
 Although we send them off to their new homes we are always there if you need us!!!
 Your have the puppies for the final 2 weeks of their critical solicitation period.
 Take them out and show them the world, get them used to all the things you want to do with them in their life.
 Let them meet all different kinds of people and friendly dogs.
 Keep them safe and avoid dog parks, pet stores, and rest stops.
 These places have high traffic of unknown dogs and its best to avoid those types of places until your puppy is fully vaccinated